top of page

 Reduce Solar Panel Shading

 If there is shade on the roof, can this be reduced?
-Sometimes, trimming a few branches off a tree can significantly increase energy production.
-In other cases, the solar panels are shaded by other buildings or dormers, and this can't be avoided.
+Sometimes, trimming a few branches off a tree can significantly increase energy production, similar to adding solar panels to the existing system.
+In other cases, the solar panels are shaded by other buildings or dormers, and the shading can't be avoided.

 Replace Existing Solar Panels

-If there isn't sufficient space to add more solar panels and they have an older system, you could replace the existing solar panels.
+If there isn't sufficient space to add more solar panels to an existing system and the modules are old, you could replace them.
 The efficiency of solar panels has increased significantly in the last decade.
 For example, if your client has 250-watt solar panels, you could replace them with 450-watt modules.

 Add a Solar Battery